DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 From this analysis report, we could know that the loan grade is significantly related to loan amount and loan term.
 What's more, if borrower had another mortgage, the grade would be higher as expected.
 This is reasonable, since their credit quality had checked by other institutions.
 However, the employment year is not such related as common sense, and this is a point that could be analyze deeper.

-For default rate, the higher grade reflect the lower default rate.
+For default rate, the higher grade reflects the lower default rate.
 What's more, the initial debt to income ratio is also important.
-From the analysis, we could give suggestion that grade F and grade G has really high default rate, and reject their loan request may be a better desicion.
+From the analysis, we could give suggestion that grade F and grade G has really high default rate, and reject their loan request may be a better decision.

 **Data limitation**

 Since the credit information is private, we cannot track the whole process for each loan.

-What's more, the FICO Score should be an important predictor in this analysis,however, since it is personal privacy, we could not get the data.
+What's more, the FICO Score should be an important predictor in this analysis, however, since it is personal privacy, we could not get the data.
 Therefore, just consider about the factor as home ownership and income has its limitation.

 Finally, since the financial market and the interest rate policy has changed during years, credit quality could not be the only factor of default.
 Other investment chances and bank loan should be considered and the time span is important.